scarlettbell423/web_test/README.md

 # 6. References

-- properly cite any images used in your project.
+- Properly cite any images used in your project.
 - Cite any other references you have used and update the references.

 Earth image: